 6. Feet Adding

-The last two similar pieces are taken and bend at 90 degrees angle.
+The last two similar pieces are taken and bent at 90 degrees angle.

 7. Feet Wrapping

-In this step, the feet are wrapped towards the bottom of the legs.
+In this step, the feet are wrapped toward the bottom of the legs.

 8. Tin Foil Adding

 Now, wrap the whole armature in tin foil to make it more stable and make it bulkier.

 9. Armature Covering

 10. Posing the Armature

 11. Begin Adding Your Clay

 Now, in the end, you will add clay to your sculpture to give it a final look.